-- To conduct the randomisation (i.e. to randomly allocate schools to receive or not receive the intervention) - To match data received from schools to NPD data and outcome data - To contact teachers about participating in interviews and surveys - To instruct and liaise with independent test administrators - To evaluate the impact and effectiveness of the programme and prepare a report about the project
+- To conduct the randomisation (i.e. to randomly allocate schools to receive or not receive the intervention) - To match data received from schools to NPD data and outcome data - To contact teachers about participating in interviews and surveys - To instruct and liaise with independent test administrators - To evaluate the impact and effectiveness of the programme and prepare a report about the project obtained from schools and other sources such as the National Pupil Database.
+Personal data may be shared with trusted processors such as test administrators and transcribers as well as members of the delivery and evaluation teams solely for the purposes of proper delivery, management and evaluation of the project.
+At the end of the project, data will be submitted to the EEF's data archive.
+At this point, EEF will become a data controller and the archive manager will be a data processor.

-The only special category data under GDPR to be collected or processed as part of this evaluation is gender.
-This is necessary for scientific research purposes and is in the public interest.
+No special category data will be collected or processed as part of this evaluation.